PaolaVlsc/JAVA_OrderManagementSystem/README.md

 * Open the unzipped folder in IntelliJ ( IntelliJ IDEA 2023.1 )
 * Go on to the main file where the main is: "OrderManagementSystem.java"
 * Run the project ( Shift + f10 )
+* An example csv file is stored in the directory "Extra files"